Carbohydrates are mainly sugars and starches that our bodies use as energy.

 - Vegetables: Eat spinach, kale, garlic, tomatoes, and sweet potato.
 Like fruits eat your vegetables, so your body can get the extra benefit of their vitamins and minerals too.

 - Snacks: Snack on nuts such as cashews and almonds.
 They help you stay full in between meals and keep your metabolism up.

 Things to Keep in Mind When Grocery Shopping

 The next time that you are at the grocery store keep the following things in mind.

 - Read the label to see if there is any added sugar.

 - Avoid any ingredients that end with “-ose” such as high fructose corn syrup.

 - Try to have 40% of your total caloric intake come from complex carbohydrates.

-- Avoid low-fat and low-carb foods because they have a lot of calories from sugar.
+- Check the sugar content of low-fat and fat-free foods as they often contain a lot of calories from sugar.